Fossil Ridge High School (Colorado)

 Fossil Ridge High School is the newest of four public high schools in Fort Collins, Colorado, United States.
-The school opened in August 2004, and was intended to help better distribute students in Fort Collins and alleviate pressure on Rocky Mountain High School.

 History

 Voters approved the opening of Fossil Ridge High School in 2000, and the school first opened to students in August 2004 with 475 students in grades 10 and 11.
+It was intended to help better distribute students in Fort Collins and alleviate pressure on Rocky Mountain High School.

 Athletics

-Fossil Ridge High School participates in the 5A Front Range League and offers all major sports to students.
+Fossil Ridge High School participates in the 5A Front Range League.

 Swimming

 The boys' swim team won state championships in 2015, 2016 and 2017 while head coach Mark Morehouse was awarded National High School Coach of the Year honors by the National High School Coaches Association following the 2016 championship win.
 The girls' swim team won state championships in 2011-12, 2014–15, and again in 2016-17.

 Cheerleading

-The cheerleading program consists of three teams, two of which are competitive.
-There is a freshman team, a junior varsity team and a varsity team.
-The junior varsity team won CSCA State in 2017 in All-Girl and in 2018 as Co-ed.
-The varsity team won the Front Range League competition for the fifth consecutive year holding the title from 2014 to 2018.
+The Fossil Ridge Cheer team won the 2019 Varsity National Championship.
+The varsity team also won the 2001 and 2002 Front Range League competition for the fifth consecutive year holding the title from 2014 to 2018.

-Hockey

-The boys' hockey team won their state championships during the 2011-12 season.
-Even though they are known as the "lambkins", another high school mascot located in Colorado, the team plays for the whole Poudre School District.